missystar/Went/Glossary-of-Terms.md

 [![Ciphering](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/raw/master/DOCUMENTATION/Ciphering.png)](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/glossary-of-terms)

 The GSM ciphering algorithm is called A5.
+For technical details and attacks see the [Cryptome GSM Files](http://cryptome.org/gsm-a5-files.htm).
 There are four variants of A5 in GSM, only first three of which are widely deployed:

 * A5/0: no ciphering at all
 * A5/1: strong(er) ciphering, intended for use in North America and Europe
-* A5/2: weak ciphering, intended for other parts of the world, now deprecated by the GSMA
+* A5/2: weak ciphering, intended for other countries, now deprecated by GSMA
 * A5/3: even stronger ciphering with open design
+* A5/4:

 A5/1
 >Is a stream cipher used to provide over-the-air communication privacy in the GSM cellular telephone standard.
 It was initially kept secret, but became public knowledge through leaks and reverse engineering.
 A number of serious weaknesses in the cipher have been identified.
 A5/1 is used in Europe and the United States.